Concordium/concordium-node/docs/prometheus-exporter.md

 - `"not_in_committee"` The node is not in the baking committee.
 - `"added_but_not_active_in_committee"` The node is added to the upcoming the baking committee, and is not baking actively yet.
 - `"added_but_wrong_keys"` The node is setup with baker keys not matching the keys currently registered in the baking committee.

+### `consensus_finalization_committee`

+The finalization committee status of the node for the current best block.
+The metric will have a value of 1 if and only if the node is a member of the finalization committee.